DarielDR21/FFF-BarberShopAppointmentScheduler/README.md

-This Bash script simplifies appointment scheduling for a barber shop.
-Users can view available services (haircut, shave, trim), select appointments based on time slots, and provide their information.
+This Bash script uses postgresql to simplify appointment scheduling for a barber shop.
+Users can view available services such as haircuts, trims, and shaves, select appointments based on time slots, and provide their information.